Opeezy/module-study/modules/module-2/README.md

 - `flex-wrap: wrap;` will automatically stack flex items if they would otherwise go off the screen

+- Use a css reset (see normalize css) before your own css to make sure your elements are all styled the same in every browser

 ### Examples

 Example of using a screen media query to change an element at a certain screen size